zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 ## Change the HTTP and Protocol Buffers binding address

-By default, Riak's HTTP and Protocol Buffers services are bound to the local interface, i.e. 127.0.0.1, therefore unable to serve requests from the outside network.
-The relevant setting is configured in `app.config`, find the line in the riak_core section that reads:
+By default, Riak's HTTP and Protocol Buffers services are bound to the local interface, i.e. 127.0.0.1, and are therefore unable to serve requests from the outside network.
+The relevant setting is configured in [[`app.config`|Configuration Files#app.config]], under the riak_core section that reads:

 ```bash
 {http, [ {"127.0.0.1", 8098 } ]},